deluxateer/delux-toolkit-express/README.md

 ### `npm run clean`

-Deletes the source directory and the reports directory.
+Deletes the destination directory and the reports directory.

 ### `npm run minimgs`